 Puerto Vallarta beaches are as varied as they are beautiful.
-You can find a beach right next in the downtown area with amazing restaurants to dine at, party-oriented beaches packed with tourists and locals alike, or secluded ones where it will be just you and the sea.
+You can find a beach right in the downtown area with incredible oceanfront restaurants, party-oriented beaches where you can dance the night away, or secluded ones where it will be just you and nature.

 Best Beaches in Puerto Vallarta